 Briefly, network slicing technology lets the network (mobile) operators divide the network into separate blocks (or ‘slices’).
 In this way, the operators can better handle the different types of traffic as per the allocated resources.

-In the case of 5G, such network slicing bears the potential for the operators to cater to the needs of different consumers.
+In the case of 5G, such network slicing bears the potential for the operators to cater to the needs of different consumers making it one of the best good tech trends at present.
 For instance, they can manage the traffic for healthcare, technology, automotive, and other sectors separately.

 Nonetheless, the underlying authentication flaws expose the networks to the risk of compromised nodes leaking excessive details than intended.